theVolary/feather/featherdoc/docs/state machines.md

 - `getCurrentStateName` :  Returns the name of the current state which is mainly useful for test cases and debugging.

+- `onceState` : Allows additional events to be fired when a state machine enters a state, the event triggers once and then is discarded.

+- 'onState' : Allows additiona events to be fired when entering states, with options for immediate and one time execution.

+- 'getStateName'  : Returns the state name based on the state reference passed in.

 ####Inside Feather####